-Many Doints of The four lower Snake River dams and the reservoirs they create harm fish in numerous ways.
+many points of The four lower Snake River dams and the reservoirs they create

-- The dams kill juvenile fish as they pass each structure on their migration to the Pacific. - The dams inundate 140 miles of spawning and rearing habitat, and create slow moving reservoirs that are devoid of food, become lethally hot in the summer, - and lack cover fish can use to hide from predators. - The dams cause juvenile fish to expend much more energy to migrate to the Pacific because the fish must actively swim through reservoirs instead of migrating passively with river current. - The dams cause sustained high-water temperatures during the summer and early fall that weaken or kill migrating fish.
+- The dams kill juvenile fish as they pass each structure on their migration to the Pacific. - The dams inundate 140 miles of spawning and rearing habitat, and create slow moving reservoirs that are devoid of food, become lethally hot in the summer, and lack cover fish can use to hide from predators. - The dams cause juvenile fish to expend much more energy to migrate to the Pacific because the fish must actively swim through reservoirs instead of migrating passively with river current. - The dams cause sustained high-water temperatures during the summer and early fall that weaken or kill migrating fish.